connormaas/private-projects/README.md

 ```

 #### Details
 The program begins by parsing the command line for specific arguments, including `s` (the number of bits required to represent the set index), `b` (the number of bits required to represent the block offset), and `E` (the number of lines per set).
 It then parses a specified trace file, which contains load and save operations as well as corresponding memory addresses.
 The number of bytes required for each operation is also included in said trace file.
-Assuming th trace file is wwell-formatted, the program returns the number of:
+Assuming th trace file is well-formatted, the program returns the number of:
 - `Hits`: The number of times the cache successfully finds and retrieves the requested data.
 - `Misses`: The number of times the cache fails to find the requested data, necessitating a fetch from a higher-level memory.
 - `Evictions`: The process of removing a cache line from the cache to make space for new data, typically when the cache is full.